 Pietrasanta, the little Athens of Italy, attracts tourists and artists from all over the world for its marble and bronze workshops and art exhibitions.

-Finally, Versilia is also known to be one of the best spot in Italy for surfing.
-Along the jetty of Marina di Massa, Forte dei Marmi and Marina di Pietrasanta is easy to find people in the water waiting for the best wave to surf.
+Lastly, you might not know that Versilia and Apuan Riviera are two of the best places for surfing in Italy.
+Along the jetty of Marina di Massa, Forte dei Marmi, and Marina di Pietrasanta, it is easy to find people in the water waiting for the best wave to surf.